 What your child will learn:

-This is a tactile activity that should encourage creativity in kids, while improving the fine motor skills.
+This tactile activity should encourage creativity in kids while improving their fine motor skills.

 11. Self-Awareness Activity